This guide will help students use various reference and citation formats.

 Compile bibiographies, works cited pages, and other reference pages on your own personal page.
 You can also convert citations into different formats after you have created them.
 Everything is stored on the website page.
 Just make a username and password

 - EndNote Web Guide

-This website is intended to assist you in properly citing resources according to Kate L. Turabian "A Manual for Writers of Term Papers, Theses, and Dissertations" 7th edition and MLA Manual 7th edition.
-It is not intended to serve as a substitute for these manuals.
+This website is intended to assist you in properly citing resources according to Kate L. Turabian "A Manual for Writers of Term Papers, Theses, and Dissertations" 8th and 7th editions.

-Keep in mind that your professor may have some specific requirements and the professor is always the final authority - between multitude of subjects and universities there are many traditions how to cite bibliographic mate
+Keep in mind that your professor may have some specific requirements and the professor is always the final authority - among the multitude of subjects and universities, there are many traditions on how to cite bibliographic material.

 Save your ideas, things you like, things you hear, and things you see.
 Manage images you've found online.